-A result of 'not detected', means that SARS-CoV-2 RNA is either absent from the sample, or at a level too low to be detected.
+A result of not detected means that SARS-CoV-2 RNA is either absent from the sample, or at a level too low to be detected.
 When SARS-CoV-2 RNA is detected, the concentration in the sample can be calculated.
 Low amounts of SARS-CoV-2 RNA in a sample may not be able to be accurately quantified and are recorded as less than the limit of quantitation.
-For quantitation, the raw concentration data (i.e., genome copies per L or per mL) is converted to a viral load of genome copies per day per person.
-This calculation takes into account the flow rate of wastewater entering the wastewater treatment plant and the population in the catchment.
+For quantitation, the raw concentration data (i.e., genome copies per L) is converted to a viral load of genome copies per day per person.
+This calculation considers the flow rate of wastewater entering the wastewater treatment plant and the population in the catchment.
 This is the population-normalised viral load.

-Key Points and Limitations
+Key Points & Limitations

 - SARS-CoV-2 RNA concentrations should not be compared between wastewater catchments. - Day to day variability in SARS-CoV-2 RNA concentrations, especially in smaller catchments, is to be expected.
 Greater variability is expected with grab samples. - Generally, increasing viral loads are associated with increasing numbers of people with SARS-CoV-2 infection and vice versa (decreasing concentrations indicating decreasing cases).
-However, there are a number of factors that affect the amount of viral RNA detected and so data from wastewater surveillance cannot indicate the exact number of COVID-19 cases in the catchment area. - Results from wastewater testing should not be used in isolation but as an additional tool used for early detection and monitoring trends. - The number of COVID-19 cases reported via individual testing are reported for each region to provide a comparison to the wastewater results.
+However, there are a number of factors that affect the amount of viral RNA detected and so data from wastewater surveillance cannot indicate the exact number of COVID-19 cases in the catchment area. - The number of COVID-19 cases reported via individual testing are reported for each region to provide a comparison to the wastewater results.
 The cases in each catchment area are an estimate of the number of people in that wastewater catchment area that have reported a positive test.
 However, because the wastewater catchments do not exactly align with regional boundaries, the number of cases estimated by region and by water catchment area may be different. - Data are provisional and may be subject to change by location. - As septic tank systems are not connected to wastewater treatment plants, the wastewater from these households will not be represented in the data.